-B. Firewalls and Security
+C. Firewalls and Security

 DHTTP imposes similar requirements on firewalls as many other protocols.
 In particular, the firewall must open a limitedtime "hole" to the client UDP and TCP ports specified in a DHTTP request, so that the DHTTP response can get through.
-Modern firewalls, such as widely used FireWall-1 [29], provide this functionality for other protocols and are capable for maintaining the necessary state from previous requests.
+Modern firewalls, such as widely used FireWall-1 [11], provide this functionality for other protocols and are capable for maintaining the necessary state from previous requests.
 For example, for RTSP protocol, FireWall-1 opens a temporary hole for incoming UDP packets to the client's port specified in the client's SETUP request.
 To support FTP in active mode, FireWall-1 opens a similar hole for incoming TCP connections to the port specified in the client's PORT command.

-DHTTP shares with active FTP the vulnerability to an attack through a malicious applet described in [30].
+DHTTP shares with active FTP the vulnerability to an attack through a malicious applet described in [24].
 In this attack, a malicious site entices the client to visit its Web page, which contains an applet that generates an FTP request with the sole goal of opening the hole to incoming TCP connections to a vital port, such as port 23 used by telnet, giving the attacker an opportunity to try a login password.
-By the same token, the remedy described in [30] and implemented in Firewall-1, which is to prohibit low port numbers used by telnet and other entry points, also applies to DHTTP.
+By the same token, the remedy described in [24] and implemented in Firewall-1, which is to prohibit clients from using low port numbers used by telnet and other entry points, also applies to DHTTP.

 Further, if interception proxies are allowed to use their true IP addresses, the firewall must let packets with an arbitrary source IP address through the hole to the client ports.
 This is a deviation from existing firewalls that only allow incoming packets from the IP address matching the destination IP address of the request packet that opened the hole.
 Since learning this IP address requires an attacker to have the ability to intercept request packets, removing this requirement may seem as if lowering the bar for the attacker.

-A closer analysis, however, shows that even with DHTTP, the attacker would still have to intercept request packets.
+A closer analysis, however, shows that even with DHTTP, a successful attacker would still have to intercept request packets.
 First, the attacker still has to learn the correct client port number to get through the firewall, and it has only short time to guess the port before the hole closes.
-To complicate guessing port numbers, a client using DHTTP in the clear can frequently change its port numbers, every time choosing a different random port number5.
+To complicate guessing port numbers, a client using DHTTP in the clear can frequently change its port numbers, every time choosing a different random port number6.
 Second, even if the imposter guessed the port number in time and passed through the firewall, its packets would be discarded by the client because they will not match a valid request ID number (the likelihood of guessing an 8-byte random request ID can be safely dismissed [25]).
-Learning the correct request ID would again require intercepting the request.
-A potential denial of service attack on the client machine by flooding it with packets containing wrong request IDs could afflict limited damage because the guessed port will remain valid only for the duration of the current hole.
-Current Web servers are much easier (because they have a permanent hole for incoming connections to a well-known port) and more enticing targets for these attacks.
-The attacker can also attempt a SYN attack against a DHTTP server by sending DHTTP requests for large objects to arbitrary other DHTTP servers with the attacked server's IP address as the source address.
-A simple defense against such an attack is to allocate non-overlapping port number ranges to DHTTP servers and clients, allowing servers to discard SYN packets to client ports.
+Learning the correct request ID would require intercepting the request.
+In fact, it is not inconceivable for a firewall to remove any possibility of letting these requests through by making holes specific to the request IDs.
+Recent proxy logs showed that over 20 thousand well-connected users generated peak request rate of less than 300 requests per second [42].
+Assuming on average it takes a second for the HTTP response to arrive, this would require a firewall serving a 20,000 people enterprise network to maintain a state about only a few hundred requests at a time.